 - Monthly income: Include your entire household (for example, you and your spouse) income before taxes.

-- Monthly expenses: These include monthly payments for debts such as car payments, student loans, credit card statements — basically, anything that would show up on or affect your credit report.
+- Monthly expenses: These include monthly payments for debts such as car payments, student loans, credit cards — basically, anything that would typically report on your credit report.
 They don't include expenses such as current rent, utilities, transportation, food, gym memberships, or other purchases.
 Add up the relevant expenses to get this total.

 - Down payment: As a general rule, financial experts recommend putting a down payment of at least 20% on a home.
 This money can come from savings, investments, your 401(k) or IRA, or financial gifts from family or friends.
 If you don't have this much money saved up, you might be able to put less down but will have to pay additional private mortgage insurance.